TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 8/2 Samuel 8.10.md

 ---

-then Toi sent Joram his son unto king David, to salute him, and to bless him, because he had fought against Hadadezer and smitten him: for Hadadezer had wars with Toi.
-And [Joram] brought with him vessels of silver, and vessels of gold, and vessels of brass:
+then Toi sent Joram his son to king David, to Greet him, and to bless him, because he had fought against Hadadezer and struck him: for Hadadezer had wars with Toi.
+[Joram] brought with him vessels of silver, and vessels of gold, and vessels of brass: